Crowdsourced Adaptive Surveys: The Crowdsourced Adaptive Survey Method

-Focusing on redunancy first, if two respondents submit responses about Democratic spending priorities with only minor differences in wording, it may be unnecessary to include both questions in the same question bank.
-Moreover, multi-armed bandit algorithms can struggle to identify the best-performing arm when arms are equally matched (i.e., ``no clear winner'').
-Assuming near-identical questions are rated similarly, this increases the odds of failing to identify the best-performing item \citep[832-833]{offer2021adaptive}.
-Given that open-ended responses are unlikely to be \emph{exact} duplicates, filtering using more sophisticated text analysis methods such as document embeddings can be helpful.
-Document embeddings locate texts on a high-dimensional space and can be used to identify similarities between texts \citep{rheault2020word}.
-By applying document embeddings, researchers can quantify the similarity between different questions, even when the wording varies, and retain only questions that surpass a pre-defined threshold of similarity.
+Focusing on redundancy first, if two respondents submit responses about Democratic spending priorities with only minor differences in wording, it may be unnecessary to include both questions.
+Moreover, multi-armed bandit algorithms can struggle to identify the best-performing arm when arms are equally matched (i.e., a ``no clear winner'' scenario).
+Assuming near-identical questions are rated similarly, this increases the odds of failing to identify the best-performing item \cite{offer2021adaptive}.
+Given that open-ended responses are unlikely to be \emph{exact} duplicates, filtering using more sophisticated NLP methods such as document embeddings can be useful.
+Document embeddings locate texts on a high-dimensional space and can be used to identify similarities between texts \cite{rheault2020word}.
+By applying document embeddings, researchers can quantify the similarity between different questions even when the wording varies, and retain only questions that surpass a pre-defined threshold of similarity.

 Researchers may also want to apply additional filters to ensure that questions meet pre-specified criteria on dimensions such as relevance and toxicity.
-For example, for a survey of issue importance, a survey researcher may choose to exclude responses referring to the personal characteristics of politicians, and retain only those that refer to policies.
+For example, for a survey of issue importance, a survey researcher may choose to exclude responses referring to the personal characteristics of politicians.
 Given that this is a classification task, one may opt for a supervised learning model trained on a labeled dataset or a GPT model, among other options.
 The same holds for identifying and removing toxic responses.
-Given that a small percentage of respondents resort to ``trolling'' or toxic behavior, ensuring other participants are not exposed to harmful content is paramount \citep{lopez2018why}.
+Given that a small percentage of respondents resort to ``trolling'' or toxic behavior, ensuring other participants are not exposed to harmful content is paramount \cite{lopez2018why}.